KurtVelasco/LimbusCompany_Mod_Assets/README.md

 ## Code

 1) silentWav - Replaces all wav file in a folder with your specified wav file.
+Just drag and drop the folder path, then second, the wav file that will replace it.

 ![Uploading old-dante-doodles-v0-t664u55rjlka1.png…]()